 On September 13-14, 2021, in celebration of World Water Monitoring Day, EarthEcho International hosted a Water Challenge event at Air Academy High School in Colorado Springs, CO.
 This event brought over 250 students together, participating in hands-on activities at various "stations," learning about water quality and sustainability.

-Station one activities focused on biodiversity, water chemistry, and steps to become a citizen scientist by participating in the Water Challenge program.
-Both EarthEcho and Catamount Institute staff educated students on how to test the water quality of West Monument Creek and identify macroinvertebrates.
-Students were able to test for the pH, dissolved oxygen, turbidity, and temperature of the creek using the EarthEcho water quality test kits.
+Activities at station one focused on biodiversity and water chemistry, and included the need-to-know steps to become a community scientist through the EarthEcho Water Challenge.
+At this station, staff from the Catamount Institute guided students as they tested pH, dissolved oxygen, turbidity, and temperature of the West Monument Creek using EarthEcho water quality test kits.
 Students discovered that the creek was fairly healthy but lacked a variety of aquatic species and vegetation to reduce runoff of sediments into the body of water.
-Next steps are for students to work with their teachers to analyze their water quality data and identify ways to protect West Monument Creek.
+Armed with this new knowledge, students will continue to work with teachers to analyze water quality data and identify ways to protect West Monument Creek.

 At station two, students learned how stormwater affects the health of their community.
 Staff from Colorado Springs Stormwater Education facilitated an interactive presentation to demonstrate the relationship between daily land-use practices and water quality.
 Various "pollutants" (cocoa, powdered drink mixes, soy sauce, etc.) were applied to the landscape with subsequent "rainfall" (spray bottles) creating contaminated runoff and a polluted watershed.
-It was a fun hands-on presentation which students enjoyed!
+The students very much enjoyed this fun hands-on presentation!

-The last station was facilitated by staff from the US Air Force Academy.
-Students were able to participate in the engineering design process to identify solutions to reduce water usage.
-Students designed shower heads and assessed the total amount of water used per second, while identifying next steps to reduce their water footprint.
+The third and final station was facilitated by staff from the US Air Force Academy, who led students through an engineering design process, having them design shower heads and assess the total amount of water used per second, all while identifying ways to reduce their water footprint.